AmadeusITGroup/docu.me/README.md

 * Go to Environment > New .
 Enter variable name as "APIKEY" and value with your apikey.
 * Click Apply > Run.

+### From Eclipse

+* Import docuDemo folder as *Existing Maven Project*.
+Go to the DocuDemoApplication class and click Run configurations.
+* Go to Arguments and pass  "args1,args2" as explained above.
+* Go to Environment > New .
+Enter variable name as "APIKEY" and value with your apikey.
+* Click Apply > Run.

 ## Output

-* The output folder produced in your project folder contains index file with navigation to different APIs and response models of the API documentation.
+* The output folder produced in your project folder contains index.html file with navigation to different APIs and response models of the API documentation.

 ### Customize it your way !